0Shie0/match3/README.md

-Trying to learn how to do match 3, update rarwly and randomly
+Trying to learn how to do match 3, update rarely and randomly

 potion pic
 https://tilation.itch.io